 By guest writer Emily Dodd

 Are you a fell-trekker, thrill-seeker, or food-fanatic?
-Maybe you’re just looking to explore – whatever you have in mind, this place has it all.
+Maybe you’re just looking to explore – whatever you have in mind, this place has it all and there are plenty of reasons to visit the Lake District.

 Famous for its lakes, forests, and fells, the Lake District has infinite adventures that await you.